SWieking/BallotDBox/README.md

 - pip (Python package installer)
 - Node.js

-## Installation
+If you prefer to use Docker, make sure Docker and Docker Compose are installed on your system.

-Follow these steps to set up the development environment and get the project started.
+## Installation and Setup

 ### Clone the repository